-Ohio mandates that all drivers be financially responsible for potential damages in an auto accident with minimum required liability coverage.
+Ohio mandates that all drivers are financially responsible for potential damages in an auto accident with the minimum required liability coverage.
 Anyone caught driving without proof of this coverage will face legal consequences, and can be held responsible for injuries or property damage as the result of an accident.
 In addition to the legal minimum, drivers in Ohio may select optional coverage for further protection.

 Required Insurance Coverage

 Most Ohio drivers fulfill the financial responsibility requirement through the purchase of an auto insurance policy that complies with the required minimums.
 Drivers may also opt to place $30,000 in a surety or government bond.

 An auto insurance policy meets the minimum requirements with the following coverage:

 - Bodily Injury Liability – The policy must provide at least $25,000 per person in bodily injury coverage and $50,000 total per incident for more than one person injured to cover medical and related costs in the event of injury or death.

 - Property Damage Liability – The law mandates $25,000 in liability coverage for damage done to another vehicle or any property belonging to another person as the result of an at-fault accident.

 Any driver choosing to meet the financial responsibility through a $30,000 bond must obtain a certificate as proof.
 Self-insurance is permitted for anyone who owns a fleet of more than 25 vehicles.